Lip-syncing for external audio is provided by Plugin_Remote. Make sure this plugin is enabled when using this feature.

-Method 1: Save to file and pass the path #
+Method 1: Supply via file #

 __AV_START